scalar-labs/scalar-kubernetes/docs/BackupRDB.md

 ## Backup operations

-Basically, there is no backup operation if you use automated backup features provided by managed databases.
+There is no backup operation if you use automated backup features provided by managed databases.
 All you have to do is enable automated backup features.
 Please refer to the following document for more details on the backup configurations in each managed database.

 * [Set up a database for ScalarDB/ScalarDL deployment on AWS](./SetupDatabaseForAWS.md)
 * [Set up a database for ScalarDB/ScalarDL deployment on Azure](./SetupDatabaseForAzure.md)

-Since the managed RDB keeps backup data consistent from the perspective of transactions.
-You can restore backup data to any point-in-time using the PITR features.
+Since the managed RDB keeps backup data consistent from the perspective of transactions, you can restore backup data to any point-in-time using the PITR features.